 - 1. Skirts will be no more than 3 inches above the knee.
 No mini-skirts.
-No yoga pants or any sweatpants or pants which are form fitting.
 Slacks and jeans are permitted. - 2.
 Shorts will be no more than 3 inches above the knee. - 3.
 Midriffs and halters are not permitted.
-No tank tops or sleeveless shirts. - 4.
+No tank tops or sleeveless shirts.

 Both: Clothing with objectionable writing, pictures, and advertisements will not be worn to school.
 Athletic shoes must be worn.